 In addition to posting the most current version of this manual on the NCSY website at www.NCSY.org/standards, previous versions have been sent to synagogue rabbis, presidents, and lay boards involved with local NCSY activity.
-It is essential that everyone involved with NCSY indicate that they understand the policies set forth in this manual and how to respond if they feel the policies are not being implemented as required.
+It is essential that everyone involved with NCSY understand the policies set forth in this manual and how to respond if they feel the policies are not being implemented as required.

 NCSY’s commitment to the physical, psychological, and emotional well-being of all NCSY professionals, volunteers, and NCSYers is non-negotiable.
-In both word and deed, all persons involved with NCSY will comport themselves according to halakhic standards of modesty regarding matters of a personal or sexual nature.
-Moreover, involvement with NCSY demands a commitment to refraining from any action or word that is injurious or demeaning toward a person of the same or opposite gender.
+In both word and deed, all persons involved with NCSY are expected to comport themselves according to halakhic standards regarding modesty and matters of a personal or sexual nature.
+Moreover, involvement with NCSY demands a commitment to refrain from any action or word that is injurious or demeaning toward a person of the same or opposite gender.

-While it is reasonable to accept that minor incidents will occur from time to time when well-intentioned NCSY professionals, volunteers, or NCSYers, do or say the wrong thing, a prompt apology followed by a promise to be more careful in the future is usually sufficient to satisfy all involved.
+While it is acknowledged that minor incidents will occur from time to time when well-intentioned NCSY professional staff, volunteer advisors, or NCSYers, do or say the wrong thing, a prompt apology followed by a promise to be more careful in the future usually will be sufficient to satisfy all involved.
 In general, the corrections needed to rectify such mistakes are of the scale equivalent to those of other normal and healthy relationships.
 When simple apologies are insufficient, other forms of recourse are available.
-These include contacting the Regional Director in whose Region the particular situation occurred, contacting a member of the NCSY International Office, and/or reporting a concern to the NCSY Ombudsman Telephone Hotline at 212-613-8361.
-In these instances, none of the above-mentioned reporting normally constitutes impermissible lashon hara or any violation of any other Jewish laws pertaining to proper speech.
+These include contacting the Regional Director in whose Region the particular situation occurred, contacting a member of the NCSY International Office, and/or reporting a concern to the NCSY Ombudsman Telephone Hotline at 212-613-8361 or email@example.com .
+In these instances, none of the above-mentioned reporting normally constitutes impermissible “lashon hara” (derogatory speech) or any violation of any other Jewish laws pertaining to proper speech.